syrianarchive/syrianarchive-investigations/investigations/Harem.md

 ## What Happened?

-**INCLUDE SATELLITE IMAGERY**

 After collecting and analysing images and videos published on social media platforms and news networks, Syrian Archive concluded that on March 22, 2018 at roughly 16:00 the town of Harem was hit by two missiles on the popular market and a nearby residential building in southern Harem.
 The strikes severely damaged the market burning stores and surrounding buildings as well as collapsed a residential building with civlians.
 This attack killed over 31 people and injured over 50 others.

 ![](/assets/investigations/Harem/image24.png)
 *The location of the first air raid as shown in a [video](https://www.google.com/url?q=https://www.youtube.com/watch?v%3Dg4SJoYgo7hU&sa=D&ust=1538477135306000) posted by the Syrian Civil Defense in Idlib.*

-[The first missile](https://goo.gl/maps/tT2qVMEpCe5uVa2B80) hit the popular market near the Grand Mosque and the neighboring vegetable market.
+[The first missile](https://goo.gl/maps/H1jsA15932ZnXcLCA) hit the popular market near the Grand Mosque and the neighboring vegetable market.

 ![](/assets/investigations/Harem/image26.png)
 *The location of the second air raid as shown in a [video](https://www.google.com/url?q=https://www.youtube.com/watch?v%3Dg4SJoYgo7hU&sa=D&ust=1538477135307000) posted by the Syrian Civil Defense in Idlib.*